CalvinTChi/CalvinTChi.github.io/README.md

 ![png]({{site.baseurl}}/assets/img/[TITLE]_files/[IMAGE_NAME].png)
 ```

-5. Run `bundle exec jekyll serve` and visit server address returned by the command in your local browser.
+5. Run `bundle exec jekyll build --incremental` and visit server address returned by the command in your local browser.
 This creates the necessary files in `./_site/` (e.g. html file of markdown) so that GitHub can host the blog post as a webpage.

 6. Run `./publish.sh` to push changes to GitHub.
 Now visit link of website and the new blog post should be at `[BASE_URL]/[CATEGORY]/[YYYY]/[MM]/[DD]/[TITLE].html`.